-St Solomon School is located in Ahmadabad on the outskirts of Multan in Pakistan.
+More renovations for St Solomon School which is located in Ahmadabad on the outskirts of Multan in Pakistan.

-It provides a primary education for 275 boys and girls from Prep to Grade 6.
+St Solomon’s School provides a primary education for 335 boys and girls from Prep to Grade 6 and 13 teaching staff.
 The children come from very low income families whose parents mainly work as sweepers or labourers.
 The parents themselves are usually illiterate.
 The parents are requesting that the school extend its range of classes to Grade 10 (Matriculation).
 Currently students from St Solomon School go to another Lasallian school in Multan, Albans Academy, for secondary education.

 In late 2022 Principal Br Waseem wrote to the Foundation requesting funds to convert the old school hall into two classrooms for Grade 8 and construction of a new toilet block with a water drinking station.
 As the school is now transitioning to high school and requires the space to accommodate the growing population of students enrolling.